Frontify/sketch/README.md

 -   src/main.js
 -   commands/frontify.js

-# CSS

-Most of the interface is based on `@frontify/arcade` components.

-In cases where there were no fitting components, “pseudo custom elements” have been created.
-These are custom HTML tags that are prefixed with `custom-` and are meant to be replaced with Arcade components when available.

-The styling for these custom tags can be found in `css/custom.css`

-There’s another file `utilities.css` with custom attributes that are mainly used for layout and spacing.
-With newer versions of @frontify/arcade, these could all be replaced with the `Stack` component which now supports more props.

 # Frontend

 The frontend is built using React, @frontify/arcade components and the Frontify API.
 The code is written in JavaScript, not TypeScript (sorry!).